teo-tsirpanis/Farkle/designs/7.0/precompiler.md

 * The field must have the `FieldAttributes.HasFieldRVA` flag set.
 * The field's signature must refer to a value type defined with an index to a `TypeDef` metadata table.
 In other words, the field's type must be a value type declared in the same assembly.
 * The field's type must have an entry in the `ClassLayout` metadata table, with a non-zero `ClassSize` column.

+The field will be defined in the same type where the precompiled grammar was defined.
+The attribute's `Key` property will correspond to the `Key` property of the input and output attributes.

 The attribute's type must be either defined in the same assembly as the field, or referenced from the `Farkle` assembly.
 An assembly must not contain attribute instances from more than one source.